 In the examples above, the APPCOST table would be interrogated to find the edit distance coefficients.
 It is the presence of the "edit_cost_table=" parameter to the spellfix1 module name that causes editdist3() to be used in place of the built-in edit distance function.
 If APPCOST is an empty string, then the built-in Wagner edit-distance function is used.

 The edit distance coefficients are normally read from the APPCOST table once and there after stored in memory.
-Hence, run-time changes to the APPCOST table will not normally effect the edit distance results.
+Hence, run-time changes to the APPCOST table will not normally affect the edit distance results.
 However, inserting the special string 'reset' into the "command" column of the virtual table causes the edit distance coefficients to be reread the APPCOST table.
 Hence, applications should run a SQL statement similar to the following when changes to the APPCOST table occur:

 INSERT INTO demo2(command) VALUES("reset");